Huang Yiliang: Legal issues

 On 30 November 2020, Huang appeared in a court trial and was accused of attacking a Bangladeshi worker, Jahidul, with a metal scraper at the Singapore Islamic Hub in December 2018, having been charged on 29 November the previous year.
 The worker was an employee of HYL Enterprises, a plumbing company which was owned by Huang.
 During the trial, audio recordings revealed that Huang had frequent angry, verbal outbursts against Jahidul, causing the worker to live in fear while working for Huang.
 On 11 December 2018, Huang then had another violent outburst against Jahidul for not using enough string to tie a plastic bag over a rubbish pail, which eventually led to his attack on Jahidul with a metal scraper.
 In court, he claimed that he established an agreement with Jahidul to allow him to hit the worker "to help (him) improve at work", and that the assault was merely play-acting.
 However, the prosecutor dismissed the explanation as "ridiculous" and issued Huang a warning against contempt of court.
 On 22 January 2021, Huang was convicted of "voluntarily causing hurt by a dangerous weapon" to Jahidul.
 On 26 February 2021, the court found him guilty and he was sentenced to 10 months imprisonment.
 Huang filed an appeal to lower the sentence, but it was dismissed on 4 February 2022 and he began serving his sentence immediately.

+In November 2024, Huang was fined and banned from driving for five years for striking a cyclist while driving a van.

+On 10 May 2026, he was taken to the hospital after being assaulted at his hawker stall.